UNODC - United Nations Office on Drugs and Crime

 Within its Technical Cooperation framework UNODC organizes and coordinates projects on a worldwide scale.
-UNODC has around 20 field offices and around 70 project offices worls-wide.
+UNODC has around 20 field offices and around 70 project offices worldwide.
 Germany is one of the major donor countries and contributes both to the general purpose fund (with money from the Foreign Office and the Ministry of Health) and also to concrete projects with funds from different ministries.
-Over the past years, German funding has focused on alternative development projects, combating piracy off the coast of East Africa and terrorism prevention the Sahel, as well as police cooperation in Central Asia, particularly Afghanistan.
-Germany has also supported the publication of guidance material of UNODC for the implementation of the revised UN standard minimum rules for the treatment of prisoners (the Nelson Mandela Rules) and co-chairs together with South Africa a group of friends of the Nelson Mandela Rules at the United Nations.
+Over the past years, German funding has focused on alternative development projects and terrorism prevention in Africa, as well as police cooperation in Central Asia.
+Germany has contributed to UNODC's Container Control Programme in order to reduce trafficking in a wide range of illegal goods.
+Germany has also supported the publication of guidance material of UNODC for the implementation of the revised UN standard minimum rules for the treatment of prisoners (the Nelson Mandela Rules) and co-chairs, together with South Africa, a group of friends of the Nelson Mandela Rules at the United Nations.

 UNODC in the World Wide Web:

 Internship at the Laboratory and Scientific Section of UNODC